Merlot's Membership Drive in Antartica Faces Setbacks

 To: merlot@pammgt.com

-I bid you good tidings and a pleasing bouquet from Antarctica.
+Ciao Merlot, I bid you good tidings and a pleasing bouquet from Antarctica.
 These greetings also extend to your esteemed associate Voignier.
 I was charmed and a bit humbled, I must admit, to receive your missive, as your name carries a notable weight amongst the small but surprisingly influential group of Boxed Wine afficionados.

-inclusion of active interest the North Polar Regions by your Society is quite a forward-looking ambition, as the Inuit of Canada, Greenland, and Alaska represent a great untapped membership pool.
+I am intrigued by your request for a review, as I also believe that an inclusion of active interest the North Polar Regions by your Society is quite a forward-looking ambition, as the Inuit of Canada, Greenland, and Alaska represent a great untapped membership pool.
 As an aside, it is said that the bespigoted box is an sacred symbol to these ancient cultures.
 I believe that the same can also be said for the South Polar Regions, but this is a topic for another occasion and a plastic mug of cubic Bordeaux.

-blend preceeded your request (and in fact my knowledge of your Society), I left Greenland without detailed tasting notes.
+Regretfully, however, as my delightful encounter with the Arctic boxed blend preceeded your request (and in fact my knowledge of your Society), I left Greenland without detailed tasting notes.
 Also, as I had consumed a great quantity of more conventional bottled wines before approaching the boxed vintage, I cannot recall any information about it other than what is displayed on my humble website.
 Alas, it would have been my honor and privelege to supply you with a thorough report, but I cannot in good conscience do so as my recollection of the event is clouded at best, and dubious at worst.

 Nonetheless, I salute you, Merlot!